 - Crop Insurance Advisory

-We organize an annual grower day with speakers & topics of interest to grape growers.
+We organize an annual Grower Day in April with speakers & topics of interest to grape growers.

 Membership with the British Columbia Grape Growers’ Association is entirely voluntary and funding for the Association is from the annual membership fees, currently set at $150 per year for full membership and associate membership.
 A person who is a grapegrower is entitled to be a Full Member.
 A grapegrower is defined in our bylaws as someone who grows grapes on a commercial basis either for that party’s own use in processing of wine or for sale to third parties.
 Any person who is not a grapegrower, but who has a vested interest in the BC grape and wine industry may apply to become an Associate Member.